wangby511/System-Design-Architecture-and-Infra/design-common.md

 Reconciliation means comparing different sets of data in order to ensure data integrity.

-## Replication Related
+## Data Replication

-Data might be replicated among different database replicas to increase reliability.
+Data Replication is the process of making multiple copies of data and storing them on different servers.
+It improves the reliability and durability of the data across the system.

 If data is replicated, replication lag could cause inconsistent data between the primary database and the replicas.